andrewparlane/fiuba_thesis/msp430g2/README.txt

     The goal of this project is to learn more about how a tag responds, and the timings, as a quick test to make sure the reader project is working correctly, and to confirm that the TRF7970A is correctly set up in card emulation mode.
-    This project will eventually be replaced by the AFE project + my design running in an FPGA.
     Notes:
         Requires the msp-exp430g2 + DLP-7970ABP.
         Boths LED jumpers should not be present.
         The UART jumpers should be in HW mode in order to access the debug UART interface.
         There are two IRQ pins.
 My board uses IRQ1.
 However the schematic indicates that IRQ2 should be the default.
 If you use IRQ2 then you will need to modify the code or your board.

-card_emulator_dm0:
-    This project configures the TRF7970A in card emulation mode, and then enters direct mode 0.
-    It does nothing after that.
-    If you connect the MISO net to an FPGA you can use the TRF7970A as an analogue front end and the FPGA as the digital back end.
-This lets me verify my design before I fabricate the ASIC See the emulation/ top level directory for more information